AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Overview.md

 ## SDK download

+You can experience the demos of ApsaraVideo Player.
+For more information, see [Demo](/intl.en-US/Quick Start/Demo.md).

-For more information, see [SDK download](/intl.en-US/SDK Downloads/SDK download.md), where you can download the SDK and demo as needed.
+You can download and integrate the required SDK.
+For more information, see [SDK download](/intl.en-US/SDK Downloads/SDK download.md).